deploy2zenodo/deploy2zenodo/README.md

 | DEPLOY2ZENODO_JSON | ? | Is the publication public? |
 | DEPLOY2ZENODO_UPLOAD | ? | Is the publication public? |

+Sometimes it is easier to change the variable in the UI.
+For example in your first step you should set `DEPLOY2ZENODO_API_URL="https://sandbox.zenodo.org/api"` and `DEPLOY2ZENODO_DEPOSITION_ID="create NEW record"` to initiate and test your pipeline.
+After success you should change to `DEPLOY2ZENODO_API_URL="https://zenodo.org/api"`.
+And after creating your first record you also would change `DEPLOY2ZENODO_DEPOSITION_ID` to the returned value to update your record next time.
+If you store these variables in the UI you can change them without touching your repository.
+On the other side the provided metadata via `DEPLOY2ZENODO_JSON` and the provided data via `DEPLOY2ZENODO_UPLOAD` may be created dynamically and therefore it could make sense to create these variables dynamically, too.

 There are also optional variables that can help to adapt the workflow to the the individual use case.
 For example, [DEPLOY2ZENODO_SKIP_PUBLISH](#deploy2zenodo_skip_publish) allows